P666R/Tooter/README.md

 ## Features

-- **One-on-One Messaging**: Users can send and receive messages privately with other users.
+- **Messaging**: Users can send and receive messages privately with other users.
 - **Real-time Communication**: Messages are delivered instantly in real-time, providing a smooth communication experience.
 - **User Authentication**: Secure user authentication system ensures only registered users can access the application.
+- **Like/Unlike functionality**: Allows users to like and unlike comments.
+- **@ feature**: mentions @ feature shows the list of eligible users in the chat.
+- **emoji options**: emoji options provided in the chat message.

 ## Installation